-What started as a challenge that artist Jake Parker took on in 2009 in a bid to improve his own skills has over the years become a global tradition, of sorts, that brings together artists and designers across genre’s around the world under the banner of ‘Inktober.’
-31 illustrations in 31 days is the challenge that people across genre’s — whether you’re a budding young artist or an industry veteran — strive hard to complete.
-The incredible part perhaps about Inktober has to be the myriad of artistic voices, styles and aesthetics that we get to witness in this month-long tribute to art and inspiration.
+What started as a challenge that artist Jake Parker took on in 2009 in a bid to improve his own skills has over the years become a global tradition, of sorts, that brings together artists and designers across genre’s under the banner of ‘Inktober.’
+31 illustrations in 31 days is the challenge that people — whether you’re a budding young artist or an industry veteran — strive hard to complete.
+The incredible part about Inktober has to be the myriad of artistic voices, styles and aesthetics that we get to witness in this month-long tribute to art and inspiration.

 This artists work manages to put a smile on your face with his simple visualisations of iconic movie dialogues that on many occassions takes you back to your childhood.